 This is the most basic level of language proficiency which allows you to fly in all countries of the world.

 Currently, there is no type of airspace, operation or aircraft that would require a higher level.

 The operational level (ICAO Level 4) is required to be allowed to fly airplanes in international air traffic and to use the English language

 for R/T (radio telephony) purposes.

-Therefore, the level 4 is the most important level at all - it decides whether you are allowed to fly or not.
+Therefore, level 4 is the most important level as it decides whether you are allowed to fly or not.

 Your English language skills will be assessed